-The top two events each year bringing the most visitors to Amelia Island are Concours d’Elegance held in March and Isle of 8 Flags Shrimp Festival always held the first weekend in May.
+The top two events each year bringing the most visitors to Amelia Island, Florida are the Amelia Island Concours d’Elegance at Golf Club of Amelia and Ritz-Carlton (held second weekend in March), and the Isle of 8 Flags Shrimp Festival in downtown Fernandina Beach (always held the first weekend in May).

 Special Monthly Recurring Events